 However, because this term has been in circulation for some time, it can be difficult to pin down exactly what constitutes French country style.
 For instance, both ultra-minimal palettes of neutrals and bright, super-saturated shades can work in this aesthetic—the trick is knowing how to use them.

 Luckily, this is a design style that really rewards all things imperfect, eclectic, and personal.
-Unique collections—whether of mismatched dining chairs sourced from antiques shops, or ceramic vases in every shade of grey—add much-needed character to this look and help imbue a sense of being accumulated over time.
+Unique collections—whether of mismatched dining chairs sourced from antique shops or ceramic vases in every shade of grey—add much-needed character to this look and help imbue a sense of being accumulated over time.
 (Keep in mind, this style is derived from long-standing family properties, like farmhouses or country homes, so a sense of history and antiquity is key.)

 What is French Country Design?

-Characterized by classically country textures—peeling paint, rough-hewn wood, artisan ceramics and antiques—this style emanates a simple sophistication that's comfortable, not fussy, with soft, sun-bleached textiles, functional dining spaces, and bright, inviting bathrooms.
+Characterized by classically country textures—peeling paint, rough-hewn wood, artisan ceramics, and antiques—this style emanates a simple sophistication that's comfortable, not fussy, with soft, sun-bleached textiles, functional dining spaces, and bright, inviting bathrooms.
 (Think: a formerly opulent chateau fallen into quaint disrepair, or an unassuming farmhouse maintained in warm whites and creams.)

 We've rounded up some of our most beloved French country spaces to serve as something of a field guide for the emerging trend.
 Read on for insight and inspiration both.

 Find a Farm-Inspired Palette

 Look to nature for color inspiration to master this style.
 Cornflower yellows, saturated berries, and muted, herb-y greens tend to be smart choices that both add vibrance to the space and reference the atmosphere that this design style was born out of.
 Animals, too, are a good source of color inspo—the bright red comb of a rooster or a particular plumage from other country birds can be a great starting point for your palette.